 This AVCCAM SD card file recovery software not only seems unsuitable but is also an inconvenient piece of tool.
 That neither provides the guarantee nor the ease of use.

 So, it is best if you stick to professional 3rd party data recovery tools that are convenient and guarantee file recovery.
 Needless to say, multiple suggestions will be available on the internet but AnyRecover excels all with its state-of-the-art data recovery algorithm and intuitive UI.
+It will surely recover deleted AVCHD files for you.
 In terms of data recovery, AnyRecover provides the following benefits…

 An excellent video recovery solution for Windows 11/10, along with its support for the older version of MS Windows.